MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-J-Bridges/part-117-Drawbridge-Operation-Regulations/subpart-B-Specific-Requirements/subjectgroup-ECFRdb636461bde98aa-South-Carolina/section-117.911.md

 (e) *John Limehouse Bridge across the Stone River, mile 479.3 at Johns Island.* The draw of the John Limehouse Bridge shall open on signal; except that the draw need not open from 6:30 a.m. to 9 a.m. and from 4 p.m. to 6:30 p.m., Monday through Friday except Federal holidays.
 Between 9 a.m. and 4 p.m., Monday through Friday except Federal holidays, the draw need open only on the hour and half hour.
 The draw shall open as soon as possible for the passage of tugs with tows, public vessels of the United States and vessels in a situation where a delay would endanger life or property.

-(f) *Lady's Island Bridge, across the Beaufort River, Mile 536.0 at Beaufort.* The draw shall operate as follows:
+(f) The Lady's Island Bridge (Woods Memorial), across the Beaufort River, Mile 536.0 at Beaufort.
+The draw shall operate as follows:

 (1) On Monday through Friday, except Federal holidays:

+(i) From 6:30 a.m. to 9 a.m. and 3 p.m. to 6 p.m., the draw need not open to navigation; and,

+(ii) Between 9 a.m. to 3 p.m., the draw need open only on the hour.

+(2) During the months of April, May, October, and November from Monday through Friday, except Federal holidays, the Lady's Island Bridge (Woods Memorial) shall operate as follows:

-(i) From 7 a.m. to 9 a.m. and 4 p.m. to 6 p.m., the draw need not open; and,
+(i) From 7 a.m. to 9 a.m. and 4 p.m. to 6 p.m., the draw need not open to navigation; and,

 (ii) Between 9 a.m. to 4 p.m., the draw need open only on the hour and half-hour.

-(2) At all other times the draw shall open on signal.
+(3) At all other times the draw shall open on signal.

 [CGD7 84-29, 50 FR 51250, Dec.
 16, 1985]Editorial Note:For Federal Register citations affecting § 117.911, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.fdsys.gov.*